artfet/Master_Thesis/README.md

 Motifsearch.py contains the script used for extracting sequences containing a predefined motif from a FASTA file containing a list of sequences.
 It takes a FASTA file and a regex search command as an input.
 It outputs a List of Sequences from the original FASTA that contain the requested regex motif.

+The Seeds directory contains Lists of seqeuences that have been used to build the alignments, which the pHMMs where build from.

+The Alignments directoty contains said alignments.